Vibram FiveFingers Lontra Review Facts

 The upper portion of the Lontra is where Vibram had to bring the most innovation.
 For a shoe that is designed to be waterproof enough to handle rain or snow, the upper will need to be durable as well if it wants to stack up with some of the best waterproof shoes

 on the market.
-The upper is a laminated stretch mesh material that also includes and added water resistant membrane.
+The upper is a laminated stretch mesh material that also includes an added water resistant membrane.
 The tongue and upper ankle portion are made of an even thicker neoprene material that feels less flexible than other Vibram uppers.
 The inside of the uppers is where comfort is paramount.
 The Lontra relies on a plush micropile fleece liner that aims to be soft on the skin without causing any irritation.

 Even for an all-weather shoe, Vibram was able to keep the weight minimal in the Lontra.
 A men's size 10 shoe weighs in at just 6.75 oz, with the full pair weighing just 13.5 oz.
 This compares nicely to some of Vibram's other shoes.
 For example, you'll find the iconic Bikila

 shoe at just 6 oz but without all of the waterproof benefits of the Lontra.
-That trade off of weight to waterproof ability seems well worth it for most runners.
+That trade-off of weight to waterproof ability seems well worth it for most runners.
 These are still light enough to feel great on the foot with the added protection from water and cold.
 These shoes stack up nicely when compared to some of the best lightweight running shoes

 The breathability on these shoes may not be as good as some of Vibram's other models, but this is intentional in order to keep them warmer and drier than other barefoot shoes.
 The goal here is for these to be all-condition winter barefoot running shoes.
-When moisture or cold weather is in play, you want to cut down the breathability of the shoe.
+When moisture or cold weather is in play, you want to cut down on the breathability of the shoe.
 While the upper material will allow some air in, it's less breathable than what most Vibram runners are used to.
 The other major downside to this is that your feet will get sweaty if you're running in warmer temperatures with the Lontra.
 Without the added breathability, you will notice sweat develop around the toes and tops of the foot if you're not running in cooler temperatures.
 Even compared to some of the top minimal shoes

 on the market, the Lontra lags behind in breathability.

-The Lontra shoes may be some of the most difficult Vibram shoes to put on and take off.
+The Lontra shoe maybe some of the most difficult Vibram shoes to put on and take off.
 This fact will lower its comfort.
 The high ankle support is meant to help with the all-weather running capabilities but in reality, it only adds to the difficulty of putting the shoes on.
 On the plus side, once the shoes are on they are fairly comfortable.
 In particular, the microfiber used on the inside of the upper feels very pleasant against the skin.
 The double strap closure systems seems a little unnecessary.
 One strap probably would have been sufficient.
 The snug fit of the straps does help keep the foot in place to add additional comfort.

 A shoe's style is always a subjective thing.
 Most runners either hate or love the look of the Vibram FiveFingers family of products.
 Many of Vibram's shoes come in a wide array of bold colors.
 This isn't the case with the Lontra.
 For whatever reason, Vibram only released these shoes in one gray color option.
 Some people may say this color is a little drab and boring compared to other Vibram shoes.
 The added straps and patterns on the shoe add some additional flair to help it stand out.
 So while these may not stand out as much as other Vibram shoes, they certainly will be noticeable and different from most running shoes.